vaariance/web3-signers/README.md

 ## Building an EOA wallet

 Beyond [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) messages. the [web3-signers](https://pub.dev/packages/web3_signers) package can be relied upon for developing fully featured [Externally Owned Accounts](https://ethereum.org/developers/docs/accounts) like [Metamask](https://metamask.io) using the [EOAWallet](./lib/src/signers/eoa_wallet_signer.dart) class.
-The EOA wallet conforms to the multi-signer-interface, hence it can be used to create signers that are backed with a seed phrase.
+The EOA wallet conforms to the `multi-signer-interface`, hence it can be used to create signers that are backed with a seed phrase.

 ```dart
 // creates a new EOA wallet